-Max Elliott Anderson -
+Max Elliott Anderson

 He has published in I Wish Someone Had Told Me That!
 64 Successful Children's Authors Give You the Advice They Wish Someone Had Given Them In addition to his film and production work, Max Elliot Anderson has written thirty-five manuscripts for a Christian chapter adventure series for boys ages eight and up.
 Seven of these books now published, Newspaper Caper, Terror at Wolf Lake, North Woods Poachers, Mountain Cabin Mystery, Big Rig Rustlers, Secret of Abbott's Cave, and Legend of the White Wolf have been published.
 Max has a tremendous web presence and is a tireless promoter.

-She is the Director of the Christian Fiction Blog Alliance (CFBA), she has 200+ member blogs that weekly do blog tours to market the latest in Christian fiction.
+She is the Director of the Christian Fiction Blog Alliance (CFBA) where she has 200+ member blogs that weekly do blog tours to market the latest in Christian fiction.
 She is the owner/Publisher of Christian Fiction Online Magazine (CFOM), a monthly 50+ page ezine showcasing the best and brightest of Christian authors and columnists.
-Bonnie is also the designated Northeast Zone Director for the American Christian Fiction Writers (ACFW).
-Member of ITW (International Thriller Writers).
-She is on permanent faculty at the Colorado Christian Writers Conference and the Greater Philadelphia Christian Writers Conference teaching workshops on blogging and website design.
+Bonnie is also the designated Northeast Zone Director for the American Christian Fiction Writers (ACFW), and she won the ACFW Mentor of the Year award in 2011.
 She has been named "Writer of the Year" at the GPCWC in both 2009 and 2010.
-She has plans to develop a brand "feel the beat" where her readers know that she will deliver heart pounding action and suspense.
-Author websites: http://bonniescalhoun.com/ http://christianfictionblogalliance.com/ http://christianfictiononlinemagazine.com/ http://howcanidothat.blogspot.com/
+She is the past President of CAN (Christian Authors Network), a member of AWSA (Advanced Writers and Speakers Association), and also a member of ITW (International Thriller Writers).

-Since coming with Hartline James has signed a contract with the Wayside Press imprint of Written World Communications for his mystery written with his daughter Diane Murder So Sweet and a second mystery of his own Cleansed by Fire (1/15/12) with Dancing With Bear Communications.
+Since signing with me at Hartline Wayside Press imprint of Written World Communications published his mystery written with his daughter Diane Murder aCapella and a second mystery of his own Cleansed by Fire (1/15/12) with Dancing With Bear Communications.

 He has a degree in English with an emphasis on writing, but when that did not support a growing family, he returned to graduate school in the field of mathematics.
 Upon graduation, he worked as a research mathematician, segueing into computer science.
 This eventually led to the formation his own company, with his wife.
 Then one day, he realized his children were grown, self-supporting, and he could return to his original love - writing.
 Along the way, he received grants from the National Science Foundation, NASA, and the Data Processing Management Association.
 He has been listed in Who's Who in Computer Science, and Two Thousand Notable Americans.
 Callan has published two books: one non-fiction book on computers, and a mystery/suspense novel, which appeared in print and audio.
 The audio version (by Books in Motion) rose as high as number seven on the publisher's list.
 Two of his unpublished novels have won contests for novels.

-Tim Champlin; pseudonym of John Michael Champlin,
+Tim Champlin pseudonym of John Michael Champlin,

-born John Michael Champlin in Fargo, North Dakota.
+Born John Michael Champlin in Fargo, North Dakota.
 The son of a large animal veterinarian, he grew up in Nebraska, Missouri and Arizona.
 He graduated from Middle Tennessee State College and earned a Masters degree in English from Peabody College, Nashville.
 Tim had 28 novels in print from major publishers before coming with Hartline.
 Two dozen of his articles and short stories were published in regional and national periodicals before he began his career as a Western author with his novel, Summer of the Sioux in 1981.
 His stories of the American West feature striking historical details, vivid characterization and spectacular scenes.
 His subjects include lumber schooners sailing the West Coast, early-day wet plate photography, daredevils who thrill crowds with gas balloons and the first parachutes, tong wars in San Francisco's Chinatown, Basque sheepherders and the Penitentes of the Southwest.He is married and the father of three grown children.
-His hobbies include sailing, tennis and shooting. http://www.dorchesterpub.com/Dorch/authordetail.cfm?Author_ID=40
+His hobbies include sailing, tennis and shooting.

 Burton W. Cole